skupperproject/skupper-example-postgresql/README.md

 Connector "postgresql" is configured.
 ~~~

-## Step 10: Making the PostegreSQL database accessible to the public sites
+## Step 10: Making the PostgreSQL database accessible to the public sites

 In order to make the PostgreSQL database accessible to the **public1** and **public2** sites, we need to define a `Listener`
 on each site, which will produce a Kubernetes service on each cluster, connecting them with the database running on **private1** cluster.